 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 All across Taiwan, Dahu (大湖) is practically synonymous with strawberries.
-Every December to April, plump, juicy, bright red strawberries from Dahu township in Miaoli County make their appearance in fruit markets around the country, with the best ones fetching high prices.
+Every winter, plump, juicy, bright red strawberries from Dahu township in Miaoli County make their appearance in fruit markets around the country, with the best ones fetching high prices.

 But for the best Taiwanese strawberry experience, nothing beats going right to the heartland of strawberry farming in Taiwan.
 On weekends in winter, droves of domestic tourists descend on Dahu’s many U-pick strawberry farms.